johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2014-03-05-caching-and-cache-busting-with-requirejs.md

 ![](http://1.bp.blogspot.com/-N9TIJO1jzU4/UxcUW8z2uaI/AAAAAAAAAiA/-vo6wVx2NoI/s320/DebugEqualsTrue.png)

-](<http://1.bp.blogspot.com/-N9TIJO1jzU4/UxcUW8z2uaI/AAAAAAAAAiA/-vo6wVx2NoI/s1600/DebugEqualsTrue.png>)And if we set debug to false in our web.config then (after the initial requests have been cached) we see requests like this:
+And if we set debug to false in our web.config then (after the initial requests have been cached) we see requests like this:

 ![](http://4.bp.blogspot.com/-xv40UDHgJfk/UxcUe4SZrUI/AAAAAAAAAiI/euLoArWTPLw/s320/DebugEqualsFalse.png)

-](<http://4.bp.blogspot.com/-xv40UDHgJfk/UxcUe4SZrUI/AAAAAAAAAiI/euLoArWTPLw/s1600/DebugEqualsFalse.png>)This leaves us with a simple mechanism to drive our RequireJS caching.
+This leaves us with a simple mechanism to drive our RequireJS caching.
 If debug is set to `true` in our `web.config` then Require will perform cache-busting.
 If debug is set to `false` then RequireJS will perform only version-changing cache-busting and will, whilst the version remains constant, support client-side caching.

 Finished.
 In case it helps I’ve put the code for this [up on GitHub](<https://github.com/johnnyreilly/RequireJSandCaching>).